awsdocs/amazon-workdocs-user-guide/doc_source/workdocs-amazon-business.md

 # Using Amazon WorkDocs for Amazon Business<a name="workdocs-amazon-business"></a>

-If you are invited to access business documents with Amazon WorkDocs for Amazon Business, you can complete the following actions by signing in to [https://workdocs\.aws/](https://workdocs.aws/) using your Amazon Business credentials\.
+If an administrator invites you to access business documents with Amazon WorkDocs for Amazon Business, you can complete the following actions by signing in to [https://workdocs\.aws/](https://workdocs.aws/) using your Amazon Business credentials\.

 **Topics**
 + [Viewing and searching for files](#workdocs-amazon-business-search-view)